smashtestio/smashtest/CONTRIBUTING.md

 ### Code rules

 - If your PR changes any behavior or fixes an issue, it should have an associated unit and/or functional test(s)
+    - `tests/core` contains mocha unit tests for smashtest's core functionality
+    - `tests/highlighting` contains a .smash file used to visually inspect syntax highlighting
+    - `tests/packages` contains .smash and mocha tests for the built-in packages: web UI with selenium webdriver and REST API
+    - `tests/reporter` contains .smash files used to visually inspect the live report
     - `cli.js` and `reporter.js` are currently manually tested.
 Please add manual test cases to the corresponding files (see "Manual tests" below)
 - Please include [JSDoc](https://devhints.io/jsdoc) for all functions and classes